-We’re back this fall with a full slate of live events featuring our up-and-coming artists!
+We’re back this year with a full slate of live events featuring our up-and-coming artists!
 All programming information is subject to change.
 Fees may apply.

 Visiting Artist Lecture: Danielle Dean

 This lecture is presented as part of the spring 2021 Visiting Artist Lecture Series.
 Please email firstname.lastname@example.org for zoom link.